luismiaresse/pricelist-fetcher/README.md

 * [pandas](https://pypi.org/project/pandas/)
 * [psycopg](https://pypi.org/project/psycopg/)

-Many can be autoinstalled by executing `pip install -r requirements.txt`:
+Many can be autoinstalled by executing `pip install -r requirements.txt`.

 ### Usage
 This tool uses a command-line interface that receives the desired URL as argument and other flags.